-We agree to provide an electronic or facsimile copy of all trades executed with your office and our firm to the Chief Investment Officer, Investment Assistant, or fax (619) 533-6259, on the trade date.
-All trade confirmations are to be mailed or e-mailed to our office.
+We agree to provide an electronic or facsimile copy of all trades executed with your office and our firm to the Chief Investment Officer, Investment Assistant, or via fax (619) 533-6259, on the trade date.
+All trade confirmations are to be mailed or e-mailed to your office.

 Signed:

+Name

+Title

-Name Title Firm
+Firm

+Date

+UALE